 “Reducing the damage of the surgery... changes a patient's life for the better.”

 – Dr. Hamid Abbasi, Chief Medical Officer, Inspired Spine, and one of the leading researchers in minimally invasive spinal surgery.

 Dr. Abbasi realized that continuing to make surgical incisions smaller and smaller would only advance minimally invasive spinal care so far.
 It was time for a quantum leap in spine surgery.
 A leap that had been made in other areas of surgical practice, such as cardiac and gastro-intestinal procedures.
 That quantum leap is eliminating direct visualization of the affected area entirely and using fluoroscopic guidance—real-time imaging of the procedure—to direct the surgeon.

 Fluoroscopic guidance can be compared to a pilot “flying by instruments”.
 Like a pilot trying to navigate in heavy fog, the instruments are often more accurate than direct eyesight.
 In fact, epidural spinal injections have long been safely and effectively performed with fluoroscopic guidance because of its accuracy.1

-Fluoroscopic guidance was the quantum leap that led to the groundbreaking Keyhole Spine Surgery of Inspired Spine today.
+Fluoroscopic guidance was the quantum leap that led to the groundbreaking advances in the minimally invasive spine surgeries provided by Inspired Spine today.
 It meant that we could significantly reduce the surgical approach or “path” to the diseased area of the spine, such as a herniated disc.
 By minimizing that path, we greatly reduce the damage to the body, so it can recover faster and produce better outcomes for our patients.